stadionHQ/Documentation/features/index.md

 Overview
 ============

-Below is alist of every module in the stadion platform.
+Below is a list of every module in the stadion platform.

 Key Modules
 -------------